 In a 7-5 loss to Chicago at County Stadium, Bob Shaw commits five balks to establish a new major league mark.
 After walking Billy Williams in the third inning, the Braves' right-hander balks three times, allowing a run to score.

-In a 6-1 victory over L.A. at Candlestick Park, Willie Mays becomes the all-time National League home run leader as he strokes his 512th career round-tripper off Dodger starter Claude Osteen.
-The San Francisco center fielder passes another Giant as he breaks the mark established by Mel Ott.
+In a 6-1 victory over L.A. at Candlestick Park, Willie Mays becomes the all-time National League home run leader when he strokes his 512th career round-tripper off Dodger starter Claude Osteen.
+The San Francisco center fielder passes another Giant, breaking the mark established by Mel Ott in 1946.

-The Simon and Garfunkel tune "Mrs. Robinson" makes its debuts on Billboard's Top 40.
-The lyrics include the memorable question for the Yankees' former center fielder, "Where have you gone, Joe DiMaggio?
+The Simon and Garfunkel tune "Mrs. Robinson" debuts on the Billboard's Top 40.
+The song's lyrics include the memorable question for the Yankees' former center fielder, "Where have you gone, Joe DiMaggio?
 A nation turns its lonely eyes to you."

 Ron Davis establishes a major league mark for consecutive strikeouts by a reliever when he fans eight straight Angel batters in the Yankees' 4-2 victory over California.
 Entering the game in the bottom of the seventh inning, the right-handed reliever gets Don Baylor to pop up, and then he proceeds to strike out all of the other hitters he faces en route to his second save of the season.